What is user research in UX design?

 Confirmation bias occurs when researchers value information confirming existing beliefs while dismissing contradictory evidence.
 If you only highlight users who preferred your design while ignoring those who struggled, you're falling into this trap.

 Recruit based on relevant behaviors, not just demographics.
 Include users with varying skill levels and accessibility needs.
-Avoid convenience sampling (friends, coworkers) unless they match your target audience.
+Avoid convenience sampling (friends, coworkers) unless they genuinely match your target audience.

 The most common failure mode is conducting research that never influences decisions.
 Studies fail to demonstrate impact when insights sit in reports without post-implementation tracking.